Susanna Highmore

-Susanna Highmore (née Hiller) (1690 – 18 November 1750) was an English poet with a relatively small literary output.
+Susanna Highmore (1690 – 18 November 1750) was an English poet with a relatively small literary output.
 She was the wife of Joseph Highmore, whom she married on 28 May 1716.
 She was listed as "an heiress", while Joseph Highmore was a portrait painter in high demand, and the couple lived in London and associated with Isaac Watts, William Duncombe, and Samuel Richardson.
 They had two children, Anthony Highmore (later a painter) and Susanna (also known as a poet).